Front Brake Pad Replacment Step by Step procedures:

 Step 18.
 Compress the caliper pistons.
 Here we use a caliper compressor

 but a c-clamp or equivalent can also be used.
+NOTE* Removing the brake fluid reservoir cap before hand allows for easier compressing!

 Step 19.
 Install the Caliper.
 Slide the caliper over the pads and align the caliper mounting holes and install the two bolts removed in Step 2.